I know two people with long COVID who were helped by physical therapy, but PT set me back several months.

 After the fourth visit, I knew I was tired because I went fishing for an hour and felt like I had been run over by a truck.
 The next day I went on a slow walk and had to turn around after 2 houses.
 I stopped PT at that point.

 This all led to weeks of feeling bad.
 After about two months I was able to complete my normal 2.5 mile walk for the first time.
-After doing that about five times, I decided that a walk that long is outside my current energy envelope.
-In other words, I’m still not fully back to the functioning I had before PT.
+After doing that about five times, I decided that a walk that long is outside my current energy envelope and had to scale back.
+It took about five months to get back to my previous energy level.

 Surprise